LaunchCodeEducation/java-web-dev-curriculum/content/web-api-rest/reading/rest-practical-fundamentals/_index.md

 When removing a resource, the client is requesting a transition to an empty state.
 This means that both the request body and response body that are transferred (the representations of state) are empty.
 We can see this behavior in action with a request to the `DELETE` endpoint for a single resource entity in our example API:

 {{% notice blue "Example" "rocket" %}}
-Let's once again assume a `CodingEvent` resource exists with an `Id` of `12`.
+Let's once again assume a `CodingEvent` resource exists with an `id` of `12`.
 If we want to remove this entity, we need to issue a request to its uniquely identified `DELETE` endpoint:

 `DELETE /events/12 -> 204`